Ensuring Financial Support for Your Child

 - Items such as inheritances, personal injury awards, student loans, life insurance proceeds and capital gains are generally not considered income.

 - A family court may order a party to pay for additional expenses referred to as “add-ons” that may be paid in full by one party or divided between the parties in equal or unequal shares.
 Add-ons may include such things as childcare, activity costs, school costs, travel costs, health insurance premiums and medical costs not paid by insurance.
 The courts may also order the parties to pay disproportionate shares of health costs.

 - A family court cannot order that a parent pay a portion of the guideline child support into an educational trust for the child’s future college tuition.

-No matter what the court ultimately awards, the amount is not a permanently fixed amount.
+Regardless of what the court ultimately awards, the amount of child support is not a permanently fixed amount.
 It is always modifiable.
 You may always seek a modification to child support if there has been a material change in circumstances since the date of the last order.